Configure federation with Skype for Business Online

 Import-PSSession $CSSession -AllowClobber

-For more information about how to establish a remote PowerShell session with Skype for Business Online, see Connecting to Lync Online By Using Windows PowerShell.
+For more information about using PowerShell with Skype for Business Online, see Set up your computer for Windows PowerShell.